-In this how-to we will be showing you how to change your SSH port in CentOS.
-For the exact operating system, we created a brand new CentOS 6.5 64 bit Cloud server.
+In this how-to, we will be showing you how to change your SSH port in CentOS.
+We created a brand new CentOS 6.5 64 bit Cloud server for the exact operating system.
 We will be using the vi editor for our file editing needs.
 Feel free to download and use any editor that you feel comfortable with.

 Believe it or not, one of the simplest things you can do to secure your server is to change the SSH port.
 Since SSH comes on a default port of 22, you will see a lot of brute force attacks occurring over that port because a lot of users do not change this default SSH port!

 A server installed with CentOS 6.5 x86_64.
 If you currently do not have a server, please consider VPS Hosting from Atlantic.Net.

 The first thing we want to do is SSH into our server using your preferred SSH client.
 Be sure that if you are using a custom user, that you have sudo rights.
 In this step, we will be performing commands as the root user.

 Once you have logged into the server, let’s open our SSH configuration.